muratk3n/thirdwave/en/README.md

 ---

 What is this, a kumbaya moment?
 "Let's hold hands and be friends?".
-Are u people retarded?\
+Are these people retarded?

 If bats are 'part' of the solution, they can only be 1% of the solution.
 Not 50%, not 30%, not even 10%.
 One percent.
 There isn't